Keuchel, Braves bullpen stifle Phillies | Devdiscourse

 Ozzie Albies also had a pair of hits for the Braves, who improved to 91-56.
 Mark Melancon earned his 11th save despite giving up a pair of singles in the ninth inning.

-The Phillies (75-70), who managed only five hits, entered the night just two games behind the Chicago Cubs for the second wild-card berth in the National League.
+The Phillies (75-70), who managed only five hits, are two games behind the Chicago Cubs and the Milwaukee Brewers, who are tied for the second National League wild-card spot.
 Phillies starter Zach Eflin lasted only 3 2/3 innings and allowed three hits and three runs, though all three were unearned.
 Eflin (8-12) struck out five, walked three and tossed 95 pitches, 61 for strikes.

 The Braves placed runners at first and second with one out in the fourth inning and left fielder Johan Camargo fouled a ball off his leg and was forced to leave the scoreless game.
 Rafael Ortega came in to pinch hit for Camargo and struck out.
 Flowers then followed with a three-run homer to left field for a 3-0 advantage.